Hi-Five (album): Background

-The song, "Too Young" (in a single edit version), also appeared on the soundtrack to the 1991 John Singleton film Boyz n the Hood.
+"Too Young" (in a single edit version) appeared on the soundtrack to the 1991 John Singleton film Boyz n the Hood.
 It is the first recorded appearance of Mobb Deep rapper Prodigy, who was 15 when this song was released, which he revealed in his book My Infamous Life: The Autobiography of Mobb Deep's Prodigy.

 With the exception of the fourth single, "Just Another Girlfriend", all of the music videos for the singles from the album were directed by Antoine Fuqua.